What is Holy Basil (Tulsi)? An Incredible Healing Herb

 3. Half of a fresh lemon, chopped

-Add all ingredients to your favorite pitcher with a bit of water and crush/mix with a spoon.
-Fill with water and refrigerate for a medicinal delicious water.
+Add all the ingredients to your favorite pitcher, adding a bit of water, and then crush/mix with a spoon.
+Fill with water and refrigerate for a medicinal, delicious water.

 For a wintertime tea that supports the immune system and the emotional body, I love this blend: